centreon/centreon-documentation/en/releases/centreon-core.md

 #### Bugfixes

-- [anomaly] Host id was null in detection filters
+- [anomaly] Host ID was null in detection filters

 ### 21.04.0